 His nephew stirred, grumbling.
 “What now, old man?
 Another raccoon got you jumpy?”

-A guttural cry split the air.
+A rough cry split the air.
 Not a raccoon.

 Balin bolted upright, sleep forgotten.
 “What in the name of-”